Estee Lauder • White Linen • Fragrances

 Huh?
 White Linen?
 That was my husband's fave on me, and I had already gone through at least 2 bottles and had another at home.
 Yet I didn't recognize it?
 I never thought of it as a wintery or Christmasy or particularly mysterious/hypnotic/spellbinding fragrance before, but on her, it reeeeeeally was!
 It made me appreciate it even more, getting that "outsider" perspective.
 Any time I catch a whiff of White Linen in public, it spins my head around -- it's arresting.

 I've always had a big collection of perfumes and have always rotated constantly.
-Once, one of my female coworkers -- who had smelled many perfumes rotating on me for a very long time -- stood behind me at work and said, "You smell better right now than you've ever smelled".
+Once, one of my female coworkers -- who had sniffed many perfumes rotating on me for a very long time -- stood behind me at work and said, "You smell the best you've ever smelled".
 I was wearing White Linen.

 Age: 36-43 Skin: Other, Fair, Cool Hair: Other Eyes: Brown